ibm-cloud-docs/discovery-data/known-issues.md

   -  In versions 2.1.2, 2.1.1, and 2.1.0, PNG, TIFF, and JPG individual image files are not scanned, and no text is extracted from those files.
 PNG, TIFF, and JPEG images embedded in PDF, Word, PowerPoint, and Excel files are also not scanned, and no text is extracted from those image files.
   -  Smart Document Understanding does not support `.doc`, `.docx`, `.odf`, `.xls`, `.xlsx`, `.ods`, `.ppt`, `.pptx`, and `.odp` conversion when FIPS (Federal Information Processing Standards) is enabled.
   -  In a Content Mining application, any document flags set will disappear if the index is rebuilt for that collection.
+  -  Beginning with the 2.1.2 release, uploading and managing relevancy training data using the v1 APIs will not train a relevancy training model.
+The v1 APIs have been superseded by the [Projects relevancy training v2 APIs](https://cloud.ibm.com/apidocs/discovery/discovery-data-v2#create-training-query){: external}.
+If your training data needs to be preserved, it can be listed using the v1 API, then added to a project with the v2 API.
+  -  Multiple [Character Pattern enrichments](/docs/services/discovery-data?topic=discovery-data-create-enrichments#characterpattern-enrichment) cannot be applied to a collection at the same time.
-  -  There was a small change to the installation instructions README included with the download of {{site.data.keyword.discovery-data_long}}.
-The change was to the description of the `--cluster-pull-prefix PREFIX` argument.
+  -  There were two small changes to the installation instructions README included with the download of {{site.data.keyword.discovery-data_long}}.
 For the updated version of the README, see the [Discovery Helm chart README.md](https://github.com/ibm-cloud-docs/data-readmes/blob/master/discovery-README.md){: external}.
+     -  A change to the description of the `--cluster-pull-prefix PREFIX` argument.
+     -  The language extension pack name has been updated from `ibm-watson-discovery-pack1-2.1.2.tar.xz.` to `ibm-wat-dis-pack1-prod-2.1.2.tar.xz`.

   Also see the issues identified in all previous releases.

 ## Known issues identified in the 2.1.1, 24 Jan 2020 release: